 Any social media marketer will tell you that engaging with your followers on social media helps to build brand awareness, improves consumer service and most importantly, supports customer retention and sales.

-In recent years, luxury and fashion brands have stepped up their efforts to engage with their fans and consumers on social media.
+In recent years, luxury brands have stepped up their efforts to engage with their fans and consumers on social media.
 Below is a short extract from Crisp Labs’ ‘Luxury In A Social Age’ report which demonstrates innovative examples of how high-end brands are now reaping the rewards of social.

 - Inspired story telling

 Maintaining a brand’s rich heritage and history on social media is a huge challenge for many high-end labels.
 Last year, Chanel was named most popular luxury brand on social thanks to its incredible ability for telling stories that connect with and inspire their customers.